najmi9/django-rest-framework-with-react/src/components/blog/posts/doctrine_cache.md

 - **READ_WRITE** :  the slowest one, able to perform updates and locks and the only we can use when implementing a custom region

-In this article we will use just the first caching mode.
+In this article we will use just the second caching mode.
+If use the first mode and when you update the entity you ganna have an error taht say you can not update the cache with the mode readonly

 ### Integraction with Symfony